FAQs

 What sort of trafficking does this investigation cover?
 Are there any leaked files?
 How can I send ICIJ tips?
 These questions and more, answered.

-The International Consortium of Investigative Journalists began publishing its Trafficking Inc. investigation on Oct.
-27, and will continue publishing stories in partnership with media outlets from around the world over the coming months.
+The International Consortium of Investigative Journalists began publishing its Trafficking Inc. investigation in October 2022, and will continue publishing stories in 2023 in partnership with media outlets from around the world over the coming months.

 What is the Trafficking Inc. investigation?